MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-objects.md

 ![command prompt list all jpg files](command-prompt-list-all-jpgs.png)

+But, the only thing we need are the file sizes.
+If what we receive is text, extracting the sizes and adding them it's going to be an interesting challenge;
+because we have to inspect each line, filter lines to be sure are file lines not folder lines, find where in the line is the size information located, convert the value according to locale setup and sum those values.

 Now, can we prove the output is all text?

 Let's look at what happens when we issue the following command